embedded-code-Portfolio/Sensor-Project/README.md

-# Sensor technology  in embedded Systems
+# Sensor Technology  In Embedded Systems
-Data acquisition using nano and sensors using preferred Protocols

 ## Overview
-This project demonstrates or prototypes the communication protocols commonly used in embedded systems to  communicate between microcontrollers and peripherals as defined in the protocol section of this README.
-Example:
-I2C, SPI, UART and 1-Wire.
+This project demonstrates the communication protocols commonly used in embedded systems.
+Microcontrollers and peripherals in many instances send or receive data using either; I2C, SPI, UART or 1-Wire.This always depends on specific functionality to be achieved.

-## Operation
-This has been achieved by connecting two Arduino Nanos, one of which acts as a transmitter and the other as a receiver.
-The Collector node gets raw data from sensors and sends them to the Receiver using the UART protocol.
-The receiver node gets data from the Collector node and sends them to the LCD screen display using the I2C module attached to it.
+In this project, two Arduino Nanos are used nanoA and nanoB where nanoA gets raw data from DHT11 sensors and transmits it to the nanoB using the UART protocol.
+The receiver nodeB gets data from the nodeA and sends them to the LCD screen display using the I2C module attached to it

 ## Data acquisition modules and display
 * BMP280 - supports SPI and I2C of which SPI is used in this project.
 * DHT11 -  humidity and temperature sensor.
 It uses 1-Wire protocol
-* MPU6050 - used protocol I2C (not yet implemented)
+* MPU6050 - used protocol I2C
 * LCD1602(16x2) and  I2C interface module

 ## Serial communication protocol definition